 Typically, healthy lifestyle habits tend to ease the stress that can be associated with any disorder of the inner ear.
 These include regular exercise—to the extent possible and approved by a physician, stress reduction, following a healthy diet, adequate sleep, and avoiding stimulants such as caffeine and nicotine.

-Other resources
+Other Resources

-Additional information on Meniere’s disease can be found on the following websites:
+Additional information on Ménière’s disease can be found on the following websites:

 American Academy of Otolaryngology–Head and Neck Surgery (AAO-HNS)